eosnetworkfoundation/grant-framework/applications/Noahark.md

 - **Where and how does your project fit into the ecosystem?** Users can buy and sell the tokens for exchange purpose or add liquidity for yield purpose.
 It is very basic DeFi infrastructure for Trust EVM.

-- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Trust EVM users
+- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** Trust EVM users, professional DEX-DEX, DEX-CEX arbitrageurs, EOS users;

 - **What need(s) does your project meet?** DeFi activities like Swap and market-making on Trust EVM